3D Modeling and Automated Measurement of Concrete Cracks via Segment Anything Refinement and Visual Inertial LiDAR Fusion: Experiment Setup

 \subsection{Data Acquisition from Field Experiments}

-The effectiveness of the proposed system for crack detection, localization, and width measurement was validated through experiments conducted on a concrete block and a walking slab (reinforced concrete slab) taken from the sides of an actual railway bridge.
-The experimental subjects are shown in Figure~\ref{fig:Concrete slab image}.
-Figure~\ref{fig:Concrete slab image}a illustrates the concrete block specimen, which is a standard cube with dimensions of 300mm $\times$ 300mm $\times$ 300mm, placed on a trolley.
-Cracking occurred due to bolt pull-out, as shown in Figure~\ref{fig:Concrete slab image}b.
-In Figure~\ref{fig:Concrete slab image}c, the concrete slab is positioned in a laboratory with a complex environment.
-The cracks that developed during the loading process are mainly located at the center of the slab, with dimensions of 1580mm $\times$ 300mm $\times$ 80mm.
+The effectiveness of the proposed system for crack detection, localization, and width measurement was validated through experiments conducted on a concrete block and a pedestrian walkway slab along railroad tracks (reinforced concrete slab).
+The experimental subjects are shown in Figure~\ref{fig:hardware}b.
+The cracks that developed are mainly located at the center of the slab, with dimensions of 1580mm $\times$ 300mm $\times$ 80mm.
+Figure~\ref{fig:hardware}c illustrates the concrete block, which is a standard cube with dimensions of 300mm $\times$ 300mm $\times$ 300mm, placed on a trolley.
+Cracking occurred due to bolt pull-out.

-During data collection from the concrete slab, a self-developed handheld device with a camera, as described in Section \ref{sec8.1}, was directed at the concrete slab.
-The data were recorded by rotating around the slab in a counterclockwise direction, with the image capture path depicted in Figure~\ref{fig:3D reconstruction map and pose}.
-During data recording, the laser point cloud was collected at 10 Hz, IMU data at 200 Hz, and images at approximately 5 Hz.
+During data collection from the pedestrian walkway slab, a self-developed handheld device, as described in Section \ref{sec8.1}, was directed at the pedestrian walkway slab.
+The data were recorded by rotating around the slab in a counterclockwise direction, with the image capture path depicted in Figure~\ref{fig:hardware}d.
+During data recording, the LiDAR point cloud was collected at 10 Hz, IMU data at 200 Hz, and images at approximately 5 Hz.
 The total recording time was about 2 minutes.
-The same procedure was used for collecting data from the concrete cube specimen.
-Additionally, to verify the feasibility of the crack width measurement method, four major cracks were selected on the concrete slab.
+The same procedure was used to collect data from the concrete block.
+Additionally, to verify the feasibility of the crack width measurement method, four major cracks were selected on the pedestrian walkway slab.
 These cracks traversed all four faces of the slab.

 At intervals of approximately 10 mm along the crack direction, the actual crack width was measured using a Dino-Lite AF4915 microscope.
 The measured values were then compared with the 3D crack width information obtained by the proposed method.
-To facilitate the matching of the actual crack measurements with the corresponding locations in the 3D reconstruction results, yellow reflective markers were placed at the measurement points, as shown in Figure~\ref{fig:Concrete slab image}d.
+To facilitate the matching of the actual crack measurements with the corresponding locations in the 3D reconstruction results, yellow reflective markers were placed at the measurement points, as shown in Figure~\ref{fig:hardware}b.
+These markers were used only to relocate the microscope measurement points for evaluation and were not used by any step of the proposed pipeline.
+They are not necessary to achieve the reported accuracy and may introduce visual artifacts that can even degrade the segmentation of baseline models.